alu0101131108/3-II-DAA-09-MaximumDiversityProblem/README.md

 Executable will be located at /build under the name main.

 ## Results
-Can be found at /output-results directory under the name <algorithm>.txt
+Can be found at /output-results directory under the name {algorithm}.txt